-37. In Egypt, the Communist Party will be able to play an important role in the national movement, but only if it bases itself on the organised proletariat.
-The organisation of trade unions among the Egyptian workers, the s.rengthening of the class struggle, and leadership in the class strugg e are, consequently, the first and most important tasks of the Communist Party.
+- 37. In Egypt, the Communist Party will be able to play an important role in he national movement, but only if it bases itself on the organised proletariat.
+The organisation of trade unions among the Egyptian workers, the strengthening of the class struggle: and leadership in the class struggle are, consequently, the first and most important tasks of the Communist Party.
 The greatest danger to the trade union movement in Egypt at the present time lies in the bourgeois nationalists getting control of the workers' trade unions.
-Without a decisive struggle against their influence, a genuine class organisation of the gyptian Communists in the past has been that they have worked exclusively among the urban workers.
+Without a decisive struggle against their influence, a genuine class organisation of the workers is impossible.
+One of the essential defeats of the Egyptian Communists in the past has been that they have worked exclusively among the urban workers.
 A correct setting out of the agrarian question, the gradual drawing into the revolutionary struggle of the wide masses of agricultural workers and peasants, and the organisation of these masses, constitutes one of the most important tasks for the Party.
-Special attention is still very weak.

-38. In the French colonies of North Africa, the Communists must carry on work in all the already existing national-revolutionary mass organisations in order to unite through them the genuine revolutionary elements on a consistent and clear platform of a fighting bloc of workers and peasants.
-As far as the organisation "Holle Nord Africain" is concerned, the Communists must secure that it develops, not in the form of a party, but in the form of a fighting bloc of various revolutionary organisations, collectively associating with it as a whole the trade unions of industrial and agricultural workers, peasant unions, etc. In so doing, it is necessary to guarantee the leading rore of the revolutionary proletariat, and for this purpose it is necessary, above all, to develop the trade union movement as the most important organisational mass basis for Communist influence.
+Special attention needs to be devoted to the building up of the Party itself, which is still very weak. - 38.
+In the French colonies of North Africa, the Communists must carry on work in all the already existing national-revolutionary mass organisations in order to unite through them the genuine revolutionary elements on a consistent and clear platform of a fighting bloc of workers and peasants.
+As far as the organisation "Etohe Nord Africain" is concerned, the Communists must secure that it develops, not in the form of a party, but in the form of a fighting bloc of various revolutionary organisations, collectively associating with it as a whole the trade unions of industrial and agricultural workers, peasant unions, etc. In so doing, it is necessary to guarantee the leading role of the revolutionary proletariat, and for this purpose it is necessary, above all, to develop the trade union movement as the most important organisational mass basis for Communist influence.
 The achievement of an ever-closer cooperation of the revolutionary sections of the white proletariat with the native working class must be our constant task.